 Database of legal resources, including laws, regulations, some trials and court reports, treaties, and a variety of other materials covering United States and foreign law.

-Collection of dictionaries and other reference works on law from Oxford University Press.
+Collection of reference works on law from Oxford University Press.
 Includes Encyclopaedic Dictionary of International Law and The Oxford International Encyclopedia of Legal History.

 Provides summaries of Supreme Court cases from 1954 to present.
 Cases are searchable by justice, issues, or court term.
 Also includes audio of oral arguments and opinion announcements for most case entries.